-Big Foot Beach State Park is a modestly sized park tucked away in southeast Wisconsin in the town of Lake Geneva.
-Visitors from all over the country travel to Big Foot Beach State Park to soak up views of Lake Geneva and enjoy all of the recreation it offers, including boating, fishing, and swimming.
+Big Foot Beach State Park is a modestly-sized park tucked away in southeast Wisconsin in the town of Lake Geneva.
+RVers from all over the country travel to Big Foot Beach State Park to soak up views of Lake Geneva and enjoy all of the recreation it offers, including boating, fishing, and swimming.
 You may also choose to venture a little farther from the 900 feet of sandy shoreline to explore the forested areas of the park, including hiking trails and hunting areas.

 Although you may be inclined to believe the park was named after the famous Sasquatch, it was actually named after Chief Big Foot, an early leader of the Potawatomi Native Americans that once inhabited the area.
 The park was originally established in 1949, and despite the park facilities that were developed since, the area still retains as much natural beauty as it had when the Potawatomi called it home.

 All of the roads within the park that are meant for vehicle use are paved and in fairly good condition.
 The paved roads will take you to all of the major points of interest in the park, or at least get you near them.
-To reduce damage and preserve the natural, scenic nature of the area, the roads do not go throughout the entire park.
-Instead, they take you to areas like the campground, service area, lake, and picnic area and shelters, but a large chunk of the park can only be explored using the trails.
+To reduce damage and preserve the scenic nature of the area, the roads do not go throughout the entire park.
+Instead, they take you to areas like the campground, service area, lake, and picnic areas, but a large chunk of the park can only be explored using the trails.

-The exact size of each sites vary, but they can all accommodate RVs and trailers at least 25 feet long.
+The exact size of the sites vary, but they can all accommodate RVs and trailers at least 25 feet long.
 Most of them can handle RVs up to 40 feet and a few can accommodate RVs up to 55 feet long.
 All of the sites also feature a picnic table and fire ring, and firewood is available to purchase within the campground.
 Whether you want to stay for just a night or two, or take a more extended vacation, you can do it at Big Foot Beach State Park.
-The only restriction is that visitors cannot camp for more than 14 days in any 21 day period.
+The only restriction is that visitors cannot camp for more than 14 days in any 21-day period.
 Reservations are available between late May to early September and can be made up to 11 months in advance.

-All of the sites are available on a first-come, first-served basis when the campground is open before and after the reservations window of late May to early September.
-A handful of sites are always available for local sale only and assigned on a first-come, first-served basis.
+All of the sites at Big Foot Beach State Park Campground are available on a first-come, first-served basis during the off-season from mid-September to May.
+In addition, during the peak season, a handful of sites are always available for RVers without reservations and assigned on a first-come, first-served basis.
 However, it is recommended you make a reservation during the peak months to ensure you have a campsite when you arrive.